Access to HNC Sports Coaching - Level 6 (January)

 After you have attended your interview, you will be informed of the outcome of your interview by email within 1 – 2 weeks.
 The outcome would be one of the following:

 - unconditional place – you have met all the entry requirements and your place is guaranteed.
 You will be required to accept this offer to secure your place.

 - conditional place – your place is secured pending you meeting the entry requirements.
-This may mean achieving school or college qualifications which you may not be able to provide us with until August.
+This may mean achieving school or college qualification which you may not be able to provide us until August.
 You will be required to accept this offer to secure your conditional place

 - waiting list – you have met all entry requirements, however, the course is full.
 If any spaces become available you may be contacted usually around about the course start date.

 - unsuccessful – you have not met the entry requirements for this course and are advised to contact the College Student Advice Centre to discuss alternative options which may be available to you.

 Once an offer is received, you must reply within 10 working days or risk losing your place.